BeSimple/BeSimpleI18nRoutingBundle/README.markdown

     <?php echo $view['router']->generate('homepage') ?>

-## Translating Route Parameters
+## Translating the route attributes

 If the static parts of your routes are translated you get to the point really fast when dynamic parts such as product slugs, category names or other dynamic routing parameters should be translated.

-You can configure translation in your config.yml:

-    // app/config/config.yml
-    be_simple_i18n_routing:
-        connection: default # Doctrine DBAL connection name
-        cache: apc
+The bundle provides 2 implementations.
-        #use_translations: true # If you want to use Symfony translator

-After this you can now define a to be translated attribute in your route defaults:
+After configuring the backend you want to use (see below for each one), you can define a to be translated attribute in your route defaults:

     product_view:
         locales: { en: "/product/{slug}", de: "/produkt/{slug}" }